pbrisbin/indirect/README.md

 - `binary`: required, relative path to name the versioned executable.
 Typically, this would be `${name}-${version}` using a `vars.version` you define.

-- `install`: optional, if defined, and `binary` is not present, this will be executed with `sh -c` to install it.
+- `install`: required, if `binary` is not present, this will be executed with `sh -c` to install it.

   The desired destination of the binary will be given as `$1`; if running this script does not produce an executable at that location, `indirect` will error.